WARM & HUMID WEEKEND WITH SOME RAIN CHANCES

 TONIGHT: Partly to mostly cloudy.
 Chance of a few passing showers or t-showers.
 LOW: 65

 SATURDAY: Mix of clouds & sun.
-Some showers or storms are possible.
-Breezy, warm & humid.
+Scattered afternoon/evening storms.
+Breezy, warm, and humid.
 HIGH: 82 LOW: 66

 SUNDAY: Variable clouds.
-Chance of rain & storms, especially during the first half of the day.
-Drier PM?
+Isolated storms possible... mostly dry.
+Warm and humid.
 HIGH: 80 LOW: 60

 WEDNESDAY: Staying warm & humid.
 Showers & storms possible.
 HIGH: 82 LOW: 55